finn1010/picnic_assignment/README.md

 Naive Bayes (TF-IDF)         | Acc: 0.892 | F1: 0.892

 Logistic Regression performs better than Naive Bayes, however, the difference is trivial.
 This suggests that TF-IDF features dominate the overall performance.
-This aligns with findings suggesting both typically misclassify the same samples (error correlation: 0.76), implying overlapping decision boundaries.
-Hence, engineering new features would likely result in stronger improvements to model performance in comparison to using a LR + NB ensemble.
-Further work on feature engieering might involve  expanding n gram ranges, TF-IDF smoothing or integrating embedding-based representations.
-These methodological adjsutments combined with hyperparameter tuning could improve classification performance.
+This aligns with findings suggesting that both models typically misclassify the same samples (error correlation: 0.76), implying overlapping decision boundaries.
+Hence, engineering new features would likely result in stronger improvements to model performance compared to model adjustments, such as using an LR + NB ensemble.
+Further work on feature engineering might involve expanding n-gram ranges, TF-IDF smoothing or integrating embedding-based representations.
+These methodological adjustments, combined with hyperparameter tuning, could improve classification performance.